vijaymanikanta444/react-web-otp/README.md

 - Clipboard paste handling with validation
 - Custom styles for input fields

-And of course, React Web OTP itself is open source with a [public repository][react-web-otp] on GitHub.
+And of course, React Web OTP itself is open source with a [public repository](https://github.com/vijaymanikanta444/react-web-otp) on GitHub.

 ## Installation